 Brunel University Archives, including the BFSS Archives, has recently relocated from the Old School House into the University Library.
 We are now offering a joint service with Brunel Special Collections.

 We have now reopened a joint enquiry service.
-Unfortunately, this is limited due to not all of our archives and collections being physically accessible to us, but we hope that this will be resolved by December.
+It is still the case that not quite all of our archives and collections are physically accessible to us, but we are doing our best to answer enquiries.